A Unified Phenomenology of Ion Heating in Low-$\beta$ Plasmas: Test-Particle Simulations

-To verify this proposal, we now present numerical simulations of test protons and minor ions interacting with both balanced and imbalanced turbulence with or without a helicity barrier.
+To verify this proposal, we now present numerical simulations of test protons and minor ions interacting with both balanced and imbalanced turbulence with or without a HB.

-\textit{Numerical Setup.}---We use the ``finite Larmor radius MHD" (FLR-MHD) model \cite{Passot2018-yt, Schekochihin2019-al,Meyrand2021-ix}, which can be formally derived from gyrokinetics in the limit $\beta \ll 1$ and $k_\perp d_{\text{e}}\gg 1$ (where $d_{\text{e}}$ is the electron inertial length).
-At $k_\perp\ion{\rho}\ll 1$, FLR-MHD reduces to the well-known RMHD model \cite{Strauss1976-vu}; for $k_\perp\ion{\rho}\gg 1$ it reduces to ``electron RMHD" \cite{Schekochihin2009-qo,Boldyrev2013-gq,Cerri2021-xo}.
-The FLR-MHD equations are advanced in time using a pseudospectral method \cite{Teaca2009-go,Meyrand2021-ix} (see Suppl.
-Mat.).
-The simulation domain is a three-dimensional periodic grid of size $L_\perp = L_z=2\pi$ and a resolution of $N_\perp^2\times N_z$, where the background magnetic field is along the $z$-direction and $\perp$ represents the $x$- and $y$-directions.
-To test our proposed heating model across a wide range of regimes, we simulate three cases: balanced and imbalanced FLR-MHD with $\protongk/L_\perp = 0.02$, and imbalanced RMHD (we assume a majority hydrogen plasma, with $\protongk$ the $\ion{\rho}$ in the gyrokinetic model).
-These simulations have a resolution of $N_\perp^2\times N_z = 1024^2\times 1024$ for the balanced FLR-MHD case and $1024^2\times 512$ for the other two cases, refined from an initial resolution of $256^2\times 512$ to obtain spectra that extend to scales smaller than $\protongk$ (see Suppl.
-Mat.).
-In the imbalanced FLR-MHD simulations we run ions at three different stages of the helicity barrier's evolution as it grows, at times $t\vA/L_z\approx 3, 6,$ and 10.
+\textit{Numerical Setup.}---We use the ``finite Larmor radius MHD" (FLR-MHD) model \cite{Passot2018-yt, Schekochihin2019-al,Meyrand2021-ix}, which can be formally derived from gyrokinetics in the limit $\beta_\perp\sim\beta_\|\sim\beta_{\rm e} \ll 1$ and $k_\perp d_{\rm e}\ll 1$.
+At $k_\perp\protongk\ll 1$ (we assume a majority hydrogen plasma, with $\protongk$ the $\ion{\rho}$ in the gyrokinetic model), FLR-MHD reduces to the well-known RMHD model \cite{Strauss1976-vu}; for $k_\perp\protongk\gg 1$ it reduces to ``electron RMHD" \cite{Schekochihin2009-qo,Boldyrev2013-gq,Cerri2021-xo}.
+These equations are advanced in time using a pseudospectral method \cite{Teaca2009-go,Meyrand2021-ix} (see Supplemental Material).
+The simulation domain is a three-dimensional periodic grid of size $L_\perp = L_z=2\pi$ and a resolution of $N_\perp^2\times N_z$, with background magnetic field $\bm{B}_0=B_0\hat{\bm{z}}$.
+To test our model across a wide range of regimes, we simulate three cases: balanced and imbalanced FLR-MHD with $\protongk/L_\perp = 0.02$, and imbalanced RMHD.
+These simulations have a resolution of $N_\perp^2\times N_z = 1024^2\times 1024$ for the balanced FLR-MHD case and $1024^2\times 512$ for the other two cases, refined from an initial resolution of $256^2\times 512$ to obtain spectra that extend to scales smaller than $\protongk$ (see Supplemental Material).
+In the imbalanced FLR-MHD simulations we compare three different stages of the HB's growth, at times $t\vA/L_z\approx 3, 6,$ and 10.